 Each member has a profile on the website that includes details about who they are and where they live.
 To look for a couch, simply browse through the profiles until you find someone you think you would like to stay with during your travels.
 You then need to send a request to the host, who will read your message and profile, check availability and let you know what’s possible.
 The website is free and very easy to use.

 If your aim is to meet people, and not to host or stay with anyone, you can search for people who have set their status to ‘No couch available, but I’d like to hang out’.
 Members can also create groups in their cities – anything from weekly picnics to vegetarian and language exchange groups.
-These groups act as forum where you can ask questions or set up group meet-ups, and they serve as a great shortcut to meeting people in new places.
+These groups act as forum where you can ask questions or set up group meetups.
+They also serve as a great shortcut to meeting people in new places.

 Safety is something I often get asked about, and the Couchsurfing reference system is great for this.
 Once you’ve stayed with, hosted, or met someone, you can leave a reference on their profile describing how the experience went.
 This helps future hosts and surfers get a better idea of what the person is like.
 Experienced users can also vouch for people to say they are trustworthy, which shows up on their profile.
 Once you have been vouched for three times, you can then vouch for others.

-- Set your profile to say whether you are: available for hosting other travellers, don’t have a couch but want to hang out with other people from the community, or are currently travelling and looking for places to stay.
+- Set your profile to say whether you are: available for hosting other travelers; don’t have a couch but want to hang out with other people from the community; or are currently traveling and looking for places to stay.

 - If you’ve set your status to being a host, then wait for the requests to roll in.

-- If you’re a traveller, start searching for hosts in the places you’d like to visit, and send a request for your required dates.
+- If you’re a traveler, start searching for hosts in the places you’d like to visit, and send a request for your required dates.

-- If you want to hang out with people with similar interests, search the groups that your home, or the place you’re visiting, has to offer.
+- To hang out with people with similar interests, search the groups that location has to offer.

 Besides the basics, there are lots of useful tips for how to get the most out of Couchsurfing.
 In a future post, I’ll share my own top ten Couchsurfing tips, learned over six years of surfing.